-The Atlantic Phosphate Works Site (SC20002332815, formerly identified as SCD0008221711) is located in the Charleston Heights area north of downtown Charleston, South Carolina on the west side of the peninsula formed by the Ashley and Cooper Rivers.
-The Site encompasses approximately 65 acres, of which approximately 31 acres are salt marsh.
-From approximately 1900 until 1943, the Site was used for the production of phosphate fertilizer.
+The Atlantic Phosphate Works Site (Site Identification Number [Site ID]: SC20002332815, formerly identified as SCD0008221711) is located in the Charleston Heights area north of downtown Charleston, South Carolina on the west side of the peninsula formed by the Ashley and Cooper Rivers.
+This site encompasses approximately 65 acres, of which approximately 31 acres are salt marsh.
+From approximately 1900 until 1943, the site was used for the production of phosphate fertilizer.
 All structures relating to the fertilizer works were removed by February 1945.
-In the mid-1940s, South Carolina Electric & Gas (SCE&G) constructed an electric generation plant (Hagood Station) at the Site.
+In the mid-1940s, South Carolina Electric & Gas (SCE&G) constructed an electric generation plant (Hagood Station) at the site.
 SCE&G dismantled the original Hagood Station steam plant in the 1990s and replaced it with a new gas turbine electric generation plant.
 The Hagood Station facilities occupy a significant portion of the Site.